Home

 Continuing to move around, Charles and Flora migrated during the 1920s to Fremont, Dodge County, NE.
 The census of 1930 shows them making their home in West Eighth Street, but with Charles having no occupation.
 Daughter Dora, now 36 (or 39), was employed by J.C.
 Penney Company as a sales lady.
 Photographer L.B.
 Skoglund, age 45, who ran his own studio, lodged under their roof that year.

-Sadly, in 1932, Charles died in Fremont, NE, at the age of 73.
-He was laid to rest in the local Memorial Cemetery.
+Sadly, in 1932, Charles died in Fremont at the age of 73.
+He was laid to rest in the local Memorial Park Cemetery in Fremont.

 ~ Son Charles Christian Wake ~